 Speak with a travel clinic or health care provider if you have or had any of the following reactions or conditions:

-- A serious type of multiple sclerosis (MS).
-The yellow fever vaccine may make MS worse if you have the serious type.
+- Relapsing-remitting multiple sclerosis (MS).
+The yellow fever vaccine may increase risk of MS relapse if you have relapsing-remitting MS

 What is yellow fever?